 Looking at every dollar and value for money, the Ryzen 5 5600G is a better option.
 It’s not much slower than the more expensive and more powerful 5700G.
 So let’s look at the Ryzen 7 5700G as a transitional solution for advanced users who can’t find the desired discrete graphics card at reasonable prices or aren’t available.

-Unfortunately, Intel can’t offer anything near AMD APU performance for the 2021 year.
+Unfortunately, Intel can’t offer anything near AMD APU performance for 2022.
 Please pay attention to the speed of the RAM because it pretty much affects the FPS in games.

 Last but not least, if you want to play with the processor overclocking, you must get a better-quality aftermarket cooler.